celphase/eto/readme.md

 ```

 `version` will be checked by the updater when applying a package.
-Glob patterns in `ignore` will be ignored when scanning the state of a directory.
+Files matching glob patterns in `ignore` will be ignored when scanning the state of a directory.

 ### eto-package